cloudevents/spec/use-cases.md

 data.

-CloudEvents offers useful metadata which middleware and consumers can rely upon to facilitate successful event delivery and receipt.
+CloudEvents offers useful metadata which middleware and consumers can rely upon to facilitate event routing, logging, delivery and receipt.

 ### Increasing Portability of Functions-as-a-Service